mjansson/rpmalloc/README.md

 If you wish to override the standard library malloc family of functions and have automatic initialization/finalization of process and threads, also include the `malloc.c` file in your project.
 The automatic init/fini is only implemented for Linux and macOS targets.
 The list of libc entry points replaced may not be complete, use libc replacement only as a convenience for testing the library on an existing code base, not a final solution.

 # Building
 To compile as a static library run the configure python script which generates a Ninja build script, then build using ninja.
-Or use the Visual Studio or XCode projects available in the build subdirectories.
-This also includes the malloc overrides and init/fini glue code.
+The ninja build produces two static libraries, one named `rpmalloc` and one named `rpmallocwrap`, where the latter includes the libc entry point overrides.

-The configure + ninja build also produces a shared object/dynamic library that can be used with LD_PRELOAD/DYLD_INSERT_LIBRARIES to inject in a preexisting binary, replacing any malloc/free family of function calls.
+The configure + ninja build also produces two shared object/dynamic libraries.
+The `rpmallocwrap` shared library can be used with LD_PRELOAD/DYLD_INSERT_LIBRARIES to inject in a preexisting binary, replacing any malloc/free family of function calls.
 This is only implemented for Linux and macOS targets.
 The list of libc entry points replaced may not be complete, use preloading as a convenience for testing the library on an existing binary, not a final solution.

 The latest stable release is available in the master branch.
 For latest development code, use the develop branch.